bigbio/pgatk/docs/use-cases.md

 somatic mutations from cancer-specific sources (COSMIC, cBioPortal) and/or patient-matched whole-exome sequencing.

 ### 4a.
-Cancer-speific database using COSMIC somatic mutations
+Cancer-specific database using COSMIC somatic mutations

 Generate one protein database per primary tissue site.
 This is the standard approach for large-scale cancer proteogenomics when patient-level WES is not